mmiranda222/.statsuite/content/configurations/de-customisation.md

 }
 ```

-The next objective is then to change the font of "DataHeader"
+The next objective is then to change the font of "DataHeader".
 ```json
 {
   "theme": {